CHT2520-web-prog/basic-CRUD-in-PHP/README.md

     $conn = new PDO('mysql:host=localhost;dbname=MyDatabase', 'MyUsername', 'MyPassword');
 ```

-You will need to change _MyDatabase_ to cht2520, and _MyUsername_ and _MyPassword_ to match your the username and password you entered.
+You will need to change _MyDatabase_ to cht2520, and _MyUsername_ and _MyPassword_ to match the username and password you entered.

 - View _index.php_ in a browser.
 You should see a list of films.